rydata/rydata.github.io/_posts/2023-11-30-stat-analysis-ab-testing.md

   - In this case, fare amount determines payment type rather than vice versa.

 ## Recommendations
-- It can be seen that tips are no longer reported on the system on average compared to credit card payment methods.
-- It is possible for the team to look into methods to further incentivize recording of tips given, through the ff:
+- Since it can be seen that tips are no longer reported on the system on average compared to credit card payment methods.
+It is possible for the team to look into methods to further incentivize recording of tips given, through the ff:
   - Performance Bonuses
   - Recognition and Rewards
   - Education and Training